-The previous section dealt in detail with cassette files because the standard machines (model A and model B) are fitted with all the circuitry to enable cassette recorders to be used to store and to retrieve data.
+The previous section dealt in detail with cassette files because the BBC Microcomputer is fitted with all the circuitry to enable cassette recorders to be used to store and to retrieve data.

 Other filing systems can, of course, be used with the BBC Microcomputer.
 However, each of these will require additional hardware which will be accompanied by its own detailed instructions.
 Consequently, details are not given in this guide, for example, of the disc filing system.
 What is given below, however, is a list of the commands to enable the user to change from one filing system to another.